transport-nantes/tn_web/README.md

     - Save the form by hitting "Save" at the bottom right.

 Congratulations, you customized your first page on the website !
 You can now see it at `http://localhost:8000/` or `0.0.0.0:8000/` !

+# Contribution Guidelines

+## Style Guide

+### Code Style

+Make sure your code is well formatted.
+This means : Complies to PEP8 (https://www.python.org/dev/peps/pep-0008/) and PEP257 (https://www.python.org/dev/peps/pep-0257/).
+You can use linters such as `flake8` and `pylint` to check your code.

+It must be written in English.

+### Git Commit messages

+* Your commits should be short and concise.
+* Use the present tense ("Add feature" not "Added feature")
+* Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
+* Reference issues and pull requests liberally after the first line

+## I want to contribute

+Thank you for your interest in contributing to this project.
+The simplest way for you to contribute is to fork the repository and start a pull request.

+If you want to report a bug, please open an issue on GitHub.

+## You have a question ?

+You can send your questions to [this address.](mailto:jevousaide@mobilitains.fr)